Spring Hill Fair: Details

 Forster said of his writing, "The lyrics I wrote on this album, I wrote when I've been drinking.
 I wanted to speak a lot more directly and I wanted to speak about certain topics in a very straightforward way.
 And the best way I found of doing that was by sitting down and drinking.
 A conversational-type lyric.
 Most of the lyrics I've done on that album were started at night.
 I'd start drinking, smoking cigarettes, and I'd write all the lyrics in one sitting.
 I think it shows."

 Defending accusations that the album was disjointed, McLennan said, "It's an album where we talked right from the start of Loaded or a White Album, where there would be different songs on the record, and I stand by that.
 I deny the allegations of scrappiness."
-In an interview in 2016 Forster takes a different view, stating "Grant was always perceived as the pop kid in the band, but he didn’t pick the pop songs.
+In an interview in 2016 Forster takes a different view, stating "Grant was always perceived as the pop kid in the band, but he didn't pick the pop songs.
 At times I would try and sway him on material, because he had a lot more than me: I would have four or five songs for each album and he would have 15 or 20.
 But he chose avant-garde weirdness over pop."

-The album features a number of guest musicians, more than any of the band's previous recordings, with Ana da Silva (The Raincoats) providing additional vocals on "Bachelor Kisses", Jacques Loussier (the owner of the recording studio) performing synthesizer on "Part Company", Graeme Pleeth on keyboards and brass, Denis Gautier on trumpet and Marc Fontana on saxophone.
+The album features a number of guest musicians, more than any of the band's previous recordings, with Ana da Silva (the Raincoats) providing additional vocals on "Bachelor Kisses", Jacques Loussier (the owner of the recording studio) performing synthesizer on "Part Company", Graeme Pleeth on keyboards and brass, Denis Gautier on trumpet and Marc Fontana on saxophone.

-The album cover, of the band was taken at the Richmond Theatre in London, by American photographer, Sheila Rock.
+The band's photograph for the album cover was taken at the Richmond Theatre in London by American photographer Sheila Rock.

-The first single released was "Part Company" in August 1984 but it failed to make an impact on the charts.
-The second single "Bachelor Kisses" was the band's first real attempt at a commercial single.
-Although Sire Records didn't produce a music video for "Part Company" they did for "Bachelor Kisses", which was filmed in part at Brighton.
-"Bachelor Kisses" was however voted in at No. 72 in Triple J's Hottest 100 for 1989.
+The first single released was "Part Company" in August 1984, but it failed to make an impact on the charts.
+The second single, "Bachelor Kisses", was the band's first real attempt at a commercial single.
+Although Sire Records did not produce a music video for "Part Company", they did for "Bachelor Kisses", which was filmed in part at Brighton.
+"Bachelor Kisses" was voted in at No. 72 in Triple J's Hottest 100 for 1989.